heathhenley/heathhenley.github.io/content/posts/hacking-on-s63.md

 data.

 A [previous post](/posts/how-does-s63-enc-format-work/) walks through how the whole scheme works.
-In short, in involves an encryption step that mostly makes sure the that the data provider can charge for the data / avoid pirating, and a signature step that makes sure the data hasn't been tampered with and that it is actually from an IHO approved data provider.
+In short, it involves an encryption step that mostly makes sure that the data provider can charge for the data / avoid pirating, and a signature step that makes sure the data hasn't been tampered with and that it is actually from an IHO approved data provider.
 I haven't looked at the signing algorithm yet, here we'll just look at the encryption part.

-If you recall from the previous post, the data client, who wants to use charts from a data provider, need to have a User Permit Number (UPN), specific to each physical install, and send it to the data provider.
-The UPN is an encrypted way to communicate the an installation specific hardware ID to the data provider.
+If you recall from the previous post, the data client, who wants to use charts from a data provider, needs to have a User Permit Number (UPN), specific to each physical install, and send it to the data provider.
+The UPN is an encrypted way to communicate an installation specific Hardware ID to the data provider.

 The first case: assume we have a UPN - these are generally not too hard to get a hold of.
-This UPN is the hardware id encrypted with an "M_KEY" that is specific to the manufacturer of the data client's software (whatever is trying to display charts)
+This UPN is the hardware id encrypted with an "M_KEY" that is specific to the manufacturer of the data client's software (whatever OEM system is trying to display charts)

-Well - the M_KEY is only 5 bytes, and based on the spec the character set is pretty restricted (ascii 0-9) - we can just brute force this.
+Well - the M_KEY is only 5 bytes, and based on the spec the character set is pretty restricted (valid hex chars) - so we can just brute force this.
 Keep decrypting the UPN ciphertext with generated M_KEYs until we get a result with (1) valid padding, and (2) three bytes of padding.
 This is a pretty good indication that we've found the right key, it looks like this:

 ```python